Royal Kennel Club: History

 Shirley was appointed as chairman at the first annual general meeting of the Kennel Club on 1 December 1874.

 The Kennel Club saw particular change under the chairmanship of John MacDougall during the period 1981 to 1996.
-Among the changes he helped introduce were the revamping of the Club's constitution, the development of the Junior Organisation to encourage youth participation in the sport of dog showing, and the creation of the library and the charitable trust.
+Among the changes he helped introduce were the revamping of the club's constitution, the development of the Junior Organisation to encourage youth participation in the sport of dog showing, and the creation of the library and the charitable trust.
 It was also under his stewardship that the registration system became computerised.

+The British royal family have been patrons of the club since it was founded.
+In 2023, on the 150th anniversary of the club's existence, King Charles III granted it the right to use the "royal" prefix in its name.
+The club officially "relaunched" under its current name, The Royal Kennel Club, in 2025.